Garrigue

 Garrigue or garigue (/ɡəˈriːɡ/ gə-REEG), also known as phrygana (φρύγανα [ˈfriɣana], n. pl.), is a type of low scrubland ecoregion and plant community in the Mediterranean forests, woodlands, and scrub biome.

 It is found on limestone soils in southern France and around the Mediterranean Basin, generally near the seacoast where the moderated Mediterranean climate provides annual summer drought.
-It is an anthropogenic degradation and succession form of former evergreen oak forests that existed until 4500 years BC.
+It is an anthropogenic degradation and succession form of former evergreen oak forests that existed until around 2500 years BCE.

 The term has also found its way into haute cuisine, suggestive of the resinous flavours of a garrigue shrubland.

 Habitat and vegetation

 UNEP World Conservation Monitoring Centre described garrigue as "discontinuous bushy associations of the Mediterranean calcareous plateaus, which have relatively alkaline soils.
 It is often composed of kermes oak, lavender, thyme, and white cistus.
 There may be a few isolated trees."

 Garrigue is discontinuous with widely spaced bush associations with open spaces, and is often extensive.
 It is associated with limestone and base rich soils, and calcium associated plants.

 Aside from dense thickets of kermes oak that punctuate the garrigue landscape, juniper and stunted holly oaks and holm oaks are the typical trees; aromatic lime-tolerant shrubs such as lavender, sage, rosemary, wild thyme and Artemisia are common garrigue plants.